Noah-Huppert/kube-namespace/README.md

 - [How It Works](#how-it-works)

 # Overview
-Kube Namespace makes it easier to run multiple commands in the same namespace.
+Kube Namespace makes it easier to run multiple `kubectl` commands in the same namespace.

 Simply indicate which namespace you would like to work in: